victools/jsonschema-generator/README.md

 ## Documentation
 JavaDoc is being used throughout the codebase, offering contextual information in your respective IDE or being available online through services like [javadoc.io](https://www.javadoc.io/doc/com.github.victools/jsonschema-generator).

-Additional documentation can be found in the [Project Wiki](https://github.com/victools/jsonschema-generator/wiki).
+Additional documentation can be found here: (https://victools.github.io/jsonschema-generator/)

 ----